hbashton/VIIPER/README.md

 ### What about TCP overhead or input latency performance?

-End-to-end input latency for virtual devices created with VIIPER is typically well below 1 millisecond on a modern desktop (e.g. Windows / Ryzen 3900X test machine).
+End-to-end input latency for virtual devices created with VIIPER could be typically well below 1 millisecond on a modern desktop (e.g. Windows / Ryzen 3900X test machine).
-Detailed methodology and sample runs can be found in [E2E Latency Benchmarks](docs/testing/e2e_latency.md).
+Detailed methodology and sample runs can be found in [E2E Latency Benchmarks](testing/e2e_latency.md).
+However, to not stress the CPU excessively, reports get batched and sent every millisecond.
+So the best you will achive is a 1000Hz update rate, which is more than enough and more than what most real hardware devices provide.
+_Note_: Actual device polling rates may be lower depending on the device type and configuration.

 ---